AlisAquilae/Academia/content/Notes/Summaries/Catchment and Climate Hydrology/CCH Reading Guide Answers.md

 >[!Question] Question 5.6
 >How did Addor & Melsen demonstrate that adequacy could not explain model selection?
+>
+>>[!Check]- Answer
+>>They performed a bibliometric analysis, in which they scanned scientific publications on specific key-words that could drive model selection, such as landscape characteristics, time and space scale, and the goal of the study.
+When looking at the distribution of these keywords across the use of seven different models, it appeared that all models were used across almost all applications.
+They key-words could not explain model selection.
+On the other hand, the institute of the first author shored very strong correlation with the use of a specific model, supporting the hypothesis that legacy drives model selection

 >[!Question] Question 5.7
 >Which mechanisms in Addor & Melsen stimulate the use of conventional and well-established model in science?

+>[!Question] Question 5.8
+>What possible way forward do Addor & Melsen suggest, why, and what do you think of this suggestion?